- Retirement

 -

 Guaranteed income: This option allows you to take your tax-free lump sum(s) and be paid a guaranteed income for the rest of your life.
 You choose how you want to set up the annuity and what you want to happen when you die.
-How much you get as an income depends upon a number of factors including the options you chose and also your age, health and lifestyle.
+How much you get as an income depends upon a number of factors including the value of your pot, your age, where you live, marital status, dependents, annuity rates and options, and health and lifestyle choices.
 Once the annuity has been set up it is payable for the rest of your life and cannot be changed.
 You no longer have access to a pot that you can withdraw from but you know the income will continue until you die.

 Flexible Income: This option allows you to take some or all of your tax-free entitlement and leave the rest of the money invested.
 It gives you the flexibility to take lump sums or regular income whenever you need it.
 The remaining money will continue to be invested so there are no guarantees and the value of the pot can go down as well as up.
-You could even run out of money, but you will have the flexibility to take what you want, when you want, until the pot runs out.
+Your income stops when your pot runs out, but you will have the flexibility to take what you want, when you want, until the pot runs out.
+You must be prepared to review and manage your withdrawals and investments.
+You'll continue to pay investment charges.
+Your state benefits could be affected so you should check this before going ahead.
 Any money left in the pot on death can pass on to your family or friends.
-You still have the option to switch to a guaranteed income at any time.
+You still have the option to buy a guaranteed income (annuity) at any time.

 Compare and Contrast: Flexible Guaranteed Pension pot passed on to my family when I die Guaranteed whatever happens to the stock market Can change my income any time I like Guaranteed to last as long as I live -

-- You can get free impartial guidance over the phone or face to face with Pensionwise.
-Go to www.pensionwise.gov.uk or call 0800 138 3944
+- You can get free impartial guidance over the phone or face to face, from age 50 with Pension Wise.
+Go to www.moneyhelper.org.uk/pensionwise or call 0800 138 3944

 -